 Looking for some fresh content for your social media account or your practice website?
-Two new videos (both in English and in Spanish) are available to help you educate pregnant and new moms about oral health.
+To celebrate National Children's Dental Health Month, two new videos (both in English and in Spanish) are available to help you educate pregnant and new moms about oral health.
 These materials are proudly supported by the American Academy of Pediatrics, the Centers for Disease Control and Prevention, and supporting organizations (the American Academy of Pediatric Dentistry, the American College of Obstetricians and Gynecologists, the American Dental Association, and the American Dental Hygienists' Association).
-Take a look at app.org/tinyteeth.
+Take a look at aap.org/tinyteeth.